Selecting A Water

 - A requirement by the local municipality to reduce the amount of rainwater entering the sewer or stormwater system.

-- Conserving potable water to save water costs; interested in ROI for the system
+- Conserving potable water to save water costs and interest in ROI for the system.

-- What are the average annual rainfall amounts at the building location?
+- What is the average annual rainfall amounts at the building location?

 - What is the planned design and square footage of the building’s roof?
 What percentage will receive collectible rainwater?

-- What is the anticipated daily gallonage of greywater (gray water) from showers, sinks and other sources?
+- What is the anticipated daily supply of greywater (gray water) from showers, sinks and other sources?